SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

   the terminal only, then use "curl <paste_the_RAW_URL>" just enter without double qotes.
 Curl command will not download the file, instead it will show the content on the terminal.
 - But to download the file use "wget <paste_the_RAW_URL>"
-- What is PUSH architecture in ansible ?
+- What is PUSH (Ansible) architecture in ansible ?
+Agent less
-- What is PULL architecture in ansible ?
+- What is PULL (Chef) architecture in ansible ?
+Need to install Agent
 - Install ansible in ansible-server and connect to Node ? make sure connection is success ? "ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 -m ping"
 - Install nginx in Node from Ansible ? ansible -i 34.203.214.64, all -e ansible_user=centos -e